 Hypertension occurs in about two thirds of patients with CYP11B1 deficiency and distinguishes it from CYP21A2 deficiency, which causes hypotension.
 Because both CYP11B1 deficiency and CYP21A2 deficiency can cause increased levels of 17-hydroxyprogesterone, which is measured during routine newborn screening, patients with mild to moderately increased levels of 17-hydroxyprogesterone should have 11-deoxycortisol levels measured.
 Hypokalemia may occur but not in all patients.

-Treatment is cortisol replacement, typically with hydrocortisone 3.5 to 5 mg/m2 tid, with total daily dose typically ≤ 20 mg/m2, which prevents further virilization and ameliorates hypertension by reducing levels of 11-deoxycortisol, deoxycorticosterone, and adrenal androgens that are stimulated by ACTH.
+Treatment of 11beta-hydroxylase deficiency is cortisol replacement, typically with hydrocortisone 3.5 to 5 mg/m2 orally 3 times a day, with total daily dose typically ≤ 20 mg/m2, which prevents further virilization and ameliorates hypertension by reducing levels of 11-deoxycortisol, deoxycorticosterone, and adrenal androgens that are stimulated by ACTH.
 Unlike CYP21A2 deficiency, mineralocorticoid replacement is not required, because sodium and potassium homeostasis is maintained from mineralocorticoid effects of deoxycorticosterone.

 Response to treatment should be monitored, typically by measuring serum 11-deoxycortisol and adrenal androgens and by assessing growth velocity and skeletal maturation.
-BP should be monitored closely in patients who presented with hypertension.
+Blood pressure should be monitored closely in patients who presented with hypertension.
 Antihypertensives, such as potassium-sparing diuretics or calcium channel blockers, may be required.